its-azharmalik/youreply/README.md

 #### 2. Comment Management

-- Easily manage and organize your old comment replies.
+- Easily manage and OneClick your AI comment replies.
-- Monitor comment trends and viewer interactions in one centralized dashboard.
+- Edit User Behaviour and Sample Replies in one centralized dashboard.
 - Customize your AI-generated responses and improve engagement.

 ### Future Features

 We're committed to continually enhancing YouReply.
 Here are some upcoming features:

-- **Bulk Comment Actions**: Perform bulk actions like comment refactoring and replies in a single click.
+- **Bulk Comment Actions**: Perform bulk actions like comment refactoring and multiple replies in a single click.

+- **Spam Comment Refactoring**: Perform bulk actions like comment refactoring and multiple replies in a single click.

 - **Subscription Tiers**: Enjoy tiered subscription plans, each offering a different set of AI features and benefits.